 - Start on reefs before going deep.

 - Bass Pro Excel line is economical and really good.

 - Don’t listen to dock talk.
-You’ll hear a lot of lies and it will put you off your own bite.
+You’ll hear a lot of lies putting you off your bite.

 - 90 percent of the time, your bite will come within 90 seconds of your bait hitting bottom.